checkmarx-ts/checkmarx-python-sdk/README.md

 A Checkmarx REST API SDK written in Python.

 ## Change configuration
-change configuration in file CxRestAPISDK/config/config.ini as needed.
+Change configuration in file CxRestAPISDK/config/config.ini as needed.
 Set your own username, password, team, and so on.

-## Here is a tree view of these API list.
+If you want to put config.ini in another location, set your own config.ini file path for CxConfig constructor.

+## The API list

 1. AuthenticationAPI
     - auth_headers (This is a class variable that stored token)